sayLISA/n-festival/README.md

 /views                  //All the templates for the site, in handlebars /partials             //Containing small pieces of html used in different templates
 ```

+##Run the app
+To run the code on your own computer you need to clone it to your computer.
+Open your terminal and go to the folder that contains the repository, then first install the node modules:

+`npm install`

+After that you need to run the app with:

+`nodemon app.js`

+The